mylxsw/eloquent/README.md

-# eloquent
+# Eloquent ORM

-Eloquent is a orm framework for golang
+Eloquent is a Golang ORM framework inspired by the famous PHP framework Laravel's Eloquent.

+**This project is under heavy development !**